 The Dolmabahce Clock Tower was designed by the famous Armenian architect Sarkis Balyan, who was also responsible for the design of many other prominent buildings in Istanbul.

 The Dolmabahce Palace Clock Tower is located within the palace complex, near the main entrance gate on the seafront side.
-The tower is situated on the right side of the palace's ceremonial courtyard and can be easily spotted due to its impressive height and ornate design.
+It is situated on the right side of the palace's ceremonial courtyard and can be easily spotted due to its impressive height and ornate design.

 Dolmabahce Palace is open from 9 AM to 6 PM.
 Make sure to visit on weekdays and reach early to enjoy relatively lesser crowds.